klean2050/papilledema/README.md

 </div>

 Implementation of USC-CHLA project.
-Experimental config can be found at ```src/utils/util.py```.
+Experimental config can be found at ```src/utils/settings.py```.

-One can train and test a model by running the following command.
+You can train and test the model by running the following command:
 ```
 python main.py
 ```